SAP-samples/fsm-extension-sample/samples/extension-starter-kit/README.md

 ### Next Steps

-Now you copy the URL, and install it as an extension in the FSM Extension Management app.
+Now you copy the URL, and install it as an extension in the SAP Field Service and Asset Management Extension Management app.
 Anytime you change and save the content in the index.html, it will be automatically reflected in the UI.
 For more information about the manual installation and the placement of an extension application, please see the following references:

 - [Manual Installation of an Extension](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_extensions/install-manually.html)
 - [Placing an Extension App](https://help.sap.com/docs/SAP_FIELD_SERVICE_MANAGEMENT/fsm_extensions/place-an-extension-app.html)